 Introduction

-For historical reasons, elements of metadata in HDF5 are of no fixed size, and may be arbitrarily large.
-Most entries are small, and thus HDF5 generates numerous small metadata reads and writes.
-The metadata cache minimizes this number, but enough are still issued to cause problems on large HPC systems.
+For historical reasons, elements of metadata in HDF5 files are of no fixed size, and may be arbitrarily large.
+However, most entries are small, and thus HDF5 generates numerous small metadata reads and writes.
+The metadata cache in the HDF5 library minimizes this number, but enough are still issued to cause problems on large HPC systems.
 In particular, these reads and writes are currently unavoidable at file open and close, as the metadata cache must be populated on file open, and (if the file has been modified) flushed on file close.

 This RFC explores the notion of avoiding small metadata writes on file close by writing the contents of the metadata cache to file in a single block.
 On file open, this block would be read immediately, and used to populate the metadata cache before any metadata access requests are received from the library.
 If the access pattern after the file open is similar to that just before the file close, this approach could avoid the majority of metadata I/O on file open as well.